For Immediate Release February 6, 2014

 My wife Audrey and I have been married for 22 years, and we have two daughters.
 Our youngest daughter is in the fourth grade at Elon Elementary School, and our oldest daughter is in the eleventh grade at Western Alamance High School.
 We are members of Agape Baptist Church in Mebane, where I play the piano, have taught the teen Sunday school class, and have taken our teens on inner-city service mission trips.
 I believe being a current parent of children in the Alamance-Burlington School System and working with teens in the community motivates me to work hard to ensure our schools offer the best educational experience possible.

 I believe a high-quality and well-rounded education is of vital importance for young people in this generation.
 Students need to be challenged and given opportunities to pursue excellence.
 Teachers need to be given the resources and freedom to teach in a manner that provides such challenges to students.

 While I believe in conservative values and fiscal responsibility, I also believe the teaching and learning experience is enhanced by competitively attracting and keeping quality teachers, increasing the use of technology in the classroom, and providing safe and comfortable classroom environments.

-I am encouraged by the positive cooperation between the Board of Education and the County Commissioners in recent years.
-I believe in working to continue these efforts in order to increase resources for our schools in fiscally responsible ways.
-If elected, I will listen to teachers, parents, and members of the community in order to be able to support policies which will enhance teaching and learning in our schools.
+I believe in working with our County Commissioners to increase resources for our schools through fiscally responsible ways.
+I will continue to listen to teachers, parents, and members of the community in order to support policies which will enhance teaching and learning in our schools.